landlab/landlab/docs/source/user_guide/build_a_model.rst

          last_accumulated_time_remainder = accumulated_time%100.
     show()

-Note that if you’re running inside an interactive Python session like iPython, all the variables and objects (both grid and component) that you’ve used in your model will still be available in the environment.
+Note that if you're running inside an interactive Python session like iPython, all the variables and objects (both grid and component) that you've used in your model will still be available in the environment.
 Thus, you can play with your data for as long as you want!